publicdocs/uscode/assets/md/titles/usc50/us/usc/t50/ch42/schVIII/ptB/m__us_usc_t50_s2794.md

     (b) __Cooperative research and development centers__

-        (1) Subject to the availability of appropriations provided for such purpose, the Administrator for Nuclear Security shall establish a cooperative research and development center described in paragraph (2) at each national security laboratory.
+        (1) Subject to the availability of appropriations provided for such purpose, the Administrator shall establish a cooperative research and development center described in paragraph (2) at each national security laboratory.

         (2) A cooperative research and development center described in this paragraph is a center to foster collaborative scientific research, technology development, and the appropriate transfer of research and technology to users in addition to the national security laboratories.